tnordenmark/YUMI/src/YUMI-Readme.txt

 Changelog:

+11/13/13 Version 1.9.9.5B: Add WifiSlax.
+Thanks to Geminis Demon for helping finish the entry!
+11/12/13 Version 1.9.9.5: Added provision to ensure menu.32 exists.
+Fixed Falcon4 and Hiren menu creation.
+11/11/13 Version 1.9.9.4: Added Persistent Option for Ubuntu and some Derivatives.
+Fix Kon-Boot free entry.
+Switch to AutoDetect Size of ISO.
+11/08/13 Version 1.9.9.3: Add Liberte Linux.
+Fixed a menu scrolling bug (vesamenu.c32 incompatible with boot.msg?) that occurred with distros like Puppy and KNOPPIX
-10/18/13 Version 0.1.1.0: Added back support for Parted Magic.
+11/07/13 Version 1.9.9.2: Add support for TAILS, and Ultimate Boot CD 11/05/13 Version 1.9.9.1: Quick fix to support older versions of Knoppix 11/04/13 Version 1.9.9.0: Beta release of YUMI version 2 10/18/13 Version 0.1.1.0: Added back support for Parted Magic.
 Updated to support Ubuntu Gnome.
 Fix config error with Kubuntu 13.10.
 10/18/13 Version 0.1.0.9: Added final release of Ubuntu, Edubuntu, Kubuntu, Lubuntu, Xubuntu 13.10.
 10/14/13 Version 0.1.0.8: Fixed Antivir removal option, and Porteus boot entries.
 Update to support Memtest86+ 5.01, and Antivirus Live CD.